TIPS & GUIDES

 What Is Makeup Air?
 Do I Need It?By Hauslane ∙ 8 mins read

 Have you heard of makeup air?
 As its name suggests, makeup air replaces the air extracted from your home by an exhaust fan or range hood.
 The makeup air is provided by an HVAC device (known as a makeup air unit or air handler) which pumps clean air back into your home.

-When you run your range hood or an exhaust fan, it pulls polluted air out of the kitchen.
+When you run your range hood or an exhaust fan, it improves indoor air quality by pulling polluted air out of the kitchen.
 After this air is removed, there needs to be a way to put clean air back into the space.
 That’s where the makeup air unit comes in.
 It takes clean air from the outside and circulates it into the interior.

 But how do you know if you need a makeup air unit, and what are the alternatives to these devices?
 Let’s find out.